Kelly-ux/UniPay/README.md

 *   **Admin Panel:** Centralized dashboard for administrators.
 *   **Admin Due Definition Management:** Admins can add new due definitions for school departments and remove existing ones.
 *   **Admin View of Paid Students:** Admins can view a list of students who have paid for a specific due.
-*   **AI-Powered Payment Reminder Generation:** Admins can use Genkit to generate personalized or general payment reminders.
 *   **Role-Based Authentication (Mocked):** Separate experiences for 'student' and 'admin' roles.
 *   **Light/Dark Theme:** The application uses a light theme by default with support for dark mode styling (though a theme switcher is not yet implemented).